CSE232-MSU/CSE232/exam_policies.md

 ## Content

 All exams are comprehensive.
 This includes material from lectures, labs, and homework.
 Each exam will cover material up to and including the week prior (e.g. Exam 1 will cover Weeks 00-04).
-It is also especially important to note that the homework assignment due the week prior to each multiple choice exam will have multiple questions concerning it.

 ### Required Textbook